 Posted on Oct 24, 2016

-Christopher Lindley is a Partner in our specialist Land & Rural Business team.
-For more information on the consultation or any other agricultural matters please contact Christopher on 01738 621212, email firstname.lastname@example.org or alternatively contact a member of the Land & Rural Business team.
+Christopher Lindley is a Solicitor in our specialist Land & Rural Business team.
+If you need any advice about phone masts on your land, please contact Christopher on 01738 621212, email email@example.com or alternatively contact a member of the Land & Rural Business team.

 Categories: Land and Rural Business